Sewing Machine Easy Maintenance Sewing Machine Lessons

 Before Doing Anything

-Step number one step in caring for your sewing machine is to disconnect the power cord.
+Before doing anything, the first step after laying your user manual within reach is disconnect the power cord.
 I’d say this is the easiest thing to do, but often overlooked or thought unnecessary.
 It is necessary for safety.
 So, unplug!

 Tools for Cleaning

-Items found in most homes are all that are needed for cleaning.
+Tools for cleaning can be found in most homes.
 Substituting cotton balls and toothpicks for cotton swabs is fine.
 Brushes from the kids paint set work fine if they are clean and not losing bristles.
-Tweezers are helpful.
-Lint free rags or cut up t-shirts are super.
+A cleaning brush may have been included with your machine.
+Old shaving brushes long bristles can reach far.
+Tweezers are helpful to pick up threads and lint.
+Lint free rags or cut up t-shirts are super to grab hold of thread and fuzz.
 A wooden skewer with a point is one of my favorite tools because it is long, the tip will bend if I am not being gentle, and it can be made into a super cotton swab!

-This next tool you will appreciate, trust me.
+This next tool, a towel lined cookie sheet, you will appreciate, trust me.
 A towel lined cookie sheet works great for holding all the parts and their screws so when it is time to put everything back together you aren’t looking for the part you dropped and the dog went to bury in the backyard, or trying to figure out which screw came from where.
 This ranks right up there with unplugging!
-It is a safety measure for your blood pressure, stress, and words you might mutter otherwise.
-And, you are welcome!
+It is a safety measure for your blood pressure, stress, and saying words you wouldn’t want your children to hear coming from you.
+And you are welcome!

 Let the Cleaning Begin

-One rule when cleaning – NO BLOWING!
-It will be tempting to move that piece of dust out of a crevice with a quick puff, but you just might blow it back further than we can clean, plus you blow moisture into the system which is not advisable.
+Let the cleaning begin, but first there is one rule when cleaning – NO BLOWING!
+It will be tempting to move that piece of dust out of a crevice with a quick puff, but you just might blow it back further than you can clean, plus you blow moisture into the system which is not advisable.

 Start at the Needle Area

-Remove the needle.
-If you don’t remember when you last changed your needle, it is time, so properly dispose of it.
+The best place to start easy cleaning is at the needle area.
+Remove the needle and foot.
+If you don’t remember when you last changed your needle, it is time, so properly dispose of the one you took out.
 The needle will be replaced later.
+Place the foot on the towel.

 Check all around where the needle goes and wipe or brush away any lint or debris.
 Turn the wheel so more of the armature is exposed for cleaning.

-Next, remove the plate cover; it is the metal cover where the needle disappears when sewing.
+Next, remove the stitch plate cover; it is the metal cover where the needle disappears when sewing.
 Some are held by screws; others just pop off.
-The feed dogs will now be exposed.
-Wipe the plate cover with a lint free cloth, both top and bottom and if necessary, brush lint, threads, or anything in the open slots so it will be ready to reinstall later.
+The feed-dogs will now be exposed.
+Wipe the plate cover with a lint free cloth, both top and bottom and if necessary, brush away lint, threads, or anything in the open slots so it will be ready to reinstall later.
 Place on towel (with screws if there were any).

 Easy cleaning so far?

-Again, refer to your manual on dismantling your bobbin shuttle for cleaning.
+Bobbin hook cleaning is always interesting once you get into it.
+Again, refer to your manual on dismantling your bobbin hook for cleaning.
 Top loading bobbin cleaning will be a bit different.
 Follow the manual instructions.

-Side and front-loading bobbins have a round metal or plastic ring around the shuttle.
-It is secured by two small levers to release the ring.
+Side and front-loading bobbins have a round metal or plastic ring known as the hook race cover.
+It is secured by one or two small levers to release the ring.
 The ring may or may not be attached at the bottom.
-Remove or lower the ring and then look at the position of the shuttle forked area.
-Remembering where it is in relationship to the piece behind it will aid in replacing it easily.
-Remove the shuttle by bringing it straight out of the enclosure.
-Holding the pin in the center can help.
-Before putting the ring and/or the shuttle on the towel, wipe each clean of any debris.
+Remove or lower the hook race cover.
+Next look at the position of the hook race forked area.
+Remembering where it is in relationship to the hook driver on the left will aid in replacing it easily.
+Remove the hook by bringing it straight out of the enclosure by holding the pin in the center.
+Wipe both the hook and hook race cover, if it was not attached, with a towel, removing any debris.
+Place pieces on the tray.

 Cleaning Behind the Front Plate

 If you have a computerized machine, I doubt if you can go any further with ordinary screwdrivers.
-With other machines, you may be able to remove all the plastic body parts.
-I like doing this to study the mechanics of the machine in good working order, so if it stops working correctly, I may be able to take off the body and see where the problem could be and with luck fix it myself.
 Sometimes, even back where general maintenance isn’t going to reach, lint and threads can find their way back there and cause some problems.
-I like to leave this to be done at the annual visit to the repair person.
+It is best to leave this to be done at the annual visit to the repair person.

-Oiling is the second step in easy maintenance to keep machines running smoothly.
+Oiling is the second step in easy maintaining your sewing machine, so it keeps running smoothly.
 I recommend you follow the procedure in the owner manual and use a high-grade oil made specifically for sewing machines.
 A bottle with an extendable nozzle makes it easy to reach difficult areas.

 I can’t stress enough if your manual says “one drop” of oil, one drop is sufficient.
 The manufacturer manual should have a diagram showing all the spots to apply the oil.
 If the diagram shows arrows to the top of the machine, there should be holes where the drop of oil goes.
 I also put just a spot of oil on the midpoint of the needle rod so it slides quietly through the mounts.
 If you put more than a tiny spot of oil, you will have oil dripping off for what seems like forever and can ruin whatever you are sewing.
 A good rule to follow is to sew several rows of threadless stitches on a scrap piece of fabric until you feel confident no oil will be getting on the fabric.